Oswaldo Cabrera Player Props: Yankees vs. Rays

 Oswaldo Cabrera At The Plate

-- He has hit a home run in one of 29 games, and in 1% of his plate appearances.
+- He has gone deep in two of 33 games played this season, and in 1.7% of his plate appearances.

-- Cabrera has driven in a run in five games this year (17.2%), including one multiple-RBI game.
+- Cabrera has driven in a run in seven games this season (21.2%), including two games with multiple runs batted in.

-- He has scored at least one run eight times this year (27.6%), including one multi-run game.
+- In 10 of 33 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.